The legal cannabis industry still lacks federal sign-off to use the US banking system.

 Marijuana is still considered a “Schedule 1” drug by the DEA, putting it on legal par with drugs like heroin.

-Because the federal government has yet to take significant action to embrace the growing recreational markets, national banks have thus far refused to store money that was earned through the cultivation or sale of cannabis products.
+Because the federal government has yet to formally embrace the growing recreational markets, national banks have thus far refused to store money earned through the cultivation or sale of cannabis products.

-However, these aren’t the only risks that come with the cash-only model.
-Retail stores are particularly vulnerable to internal theft as well.
-Accounting errors are more likely.
+However, these aren’t the only risks that come with the cash-preferred model.
+Retail stores are particularly vulnerable to internal theft and accounting errors as well.

 While external theft presents a huge risk to legal cannabis companies, internal theft is often more impactful across the industry.
 Large quantities of cash sitting around your store create a certain temptation.
 That is just a reality of the industry.

 For some, internal theft is a serious problem.
 But it doesn’t have to be.